Boris-Droz/PRODOM/README.md

 Getting started
 ----------------
-1. Tuto file contain a small description on the script and procedure to follow.
+1. Tutorialv1.0 pdf file contain a small description on the script and procedure to follow.
 2. Copy the folder EEM-PARAFAC and ML-script who contain script
 3. Check out folder input for exemple of input
 4. Follow the instructions on each description of annoted script